-Facts and advice about RS virus in babies.
+Facts and advice about bronchiolitis (and RS virus) in babies.
 Written by pediatricians for parents.
-Every winter, the RS virus returns and parents of newborns don’t know what to think.
-What are the symptoms of RS?
-Do you need to seek medical care for a sniffling newborn in case of RS?
+Every winter RSV returns, and parents don’t know what to think.
+What are the symptoms of bronchiolitis?
+Do you need to seek medical care for a sniffling newborn in case of RSV?
 Can siblings go to kindergarten?
 Can a mother’s cold infect their child?

-RS virus, or RSV, is a cold virus that produces unusually thick mucus.
-All children get RS before they turn three years old.
-After an RS infection, you have a certain immunity or protection against a new infection.
+Bronchiolitis is a viral infection which produces unusually thick mucus.
+It is commonly caused by respiratory syncytial virus (RSV).
+All children contract RSV before they turn three years old.
+After having bronchiolitis, you have a certain immunity or protection against a new RSV infection.
 In about 1 in 100 children, especially infants, the thick mucus will provide so much breathing problems that they need to go into hospital.
-Most babies can handle their RS virus infection themselves.
+Most babies can handle their bronchiolitis themselves.
 The older they are, the better they are at fighting off the infection.
 The disease gets worse and worse within five days and then slowly improves.

-The two symptoms where RS virus leads to hospital treatment are: difficulty eating or breathing.
+The two symptoms where bronchiolitis leads to hospital treatment are: difficulty eating or breathing.
 Both symptoms are due to the fact that the mucus clogs babies’ small airways.
 At home, you can relieve this by flushing their nose with saline.
-Read about saline flushing in the post about cold babies.
-If your baby can eat and breathe without too much effort, you can stay at home and continue clearing their nose with saline.
+Read about saline flushing in the post below called cold babies.
+If your baby can eat and breathe without too much effort, you can stay at home and continue clearing their nasal passages with saline.

-In hospitals or home care, babies are fed via a tube called nasogastric tube, that goes into the stomach through the nose.
+In hospitals or home care, babies are fed via a tube called nasogastric tube.
+It goes into the stomach through the nose.
 Their breathing, on the other hand, is assisted by inhalers.
-You can also assist the breathing by holding your baby in your arms and bouncing on a large Pilates ball.
+You can also assist your baby’s breathing by holding them in your arms and bouncing on a large Pilates ball.

 In a few children, nasogastric feeding, inhalers and bouncing are not enough.
 Instead, they may need High Flow Oxygen Therapy (HFOT) or CPAP.
 In isolated cases, children may also need respiratory treatment for a few days.
 Of those children, many have some risk factor for a severe illness, such as premature birth, heart failure or lung disease.

-Some children are at risk of RS virus where the virus is more likely to become life-threatening.
-These children can include very premature babies (before week 26 and who are under 6 months); children with severe heart disease; severe lung diseases; brain diseases that prevent them from coughing properly; and have impaired respiratory function.
-The same applies to RS in babies with severe, rare immunodeficiency disorders.
+Some children are at risk of RSV causing more life-threatening bronchiolitis.
+These children include very premature babies (before week 26 and who are under 6 months); children with severe heart disease; severe lung diseases; brain diseases that prevent them from coughing properly; and have impaired respiratory function.
+The same applies to babies with severe, rare immunodeficiency disorders.

-If your child belongs to one of these groups, it may be appropriate to give Synagis (palivizumab) for prevention against severe RS infection.
-The child receives the medicine as an injection once a month during the RS season.
-The medicine is expensive and only children belonging to a risk group receive the medicine.
+If your child belongs to one of these groups, it may be appropriate to give Synagis (palivizumab) for prevention against a severe RSV infection.
+The child receives the medication as an injection once a month during the RSV season.
+The medicine is expensive, and only children belonging to a risk group receive the medicine.
 If you have any questions, please contact your child’s doctor.
-Synagis reduces the risk of hospitalisation for RS by about 50%.
+Synagis reduces the risk of hospitalization for RSV by about 50%.

 RS virus infection

-RS viruses are found in masses in saliva and snot.
+RSV are found in masses in saliva and snot.
 It is spread through direct contact.
 For example, let’s say you’re carrying your baby, you cough/sneeze into your hand and suddenly your baby is sucking on your thumb.
 The RS virus will have spread from your sneeze, to your hand, and finally to your baby.
-Coughing and sneezing contains millions of microscopic saliva drops that all contain RS virus.
+Coughing and sneezing contains millions of microscopic saliva drops that all contain RSV.
 Anyone within 1-2 meters of a sneeze can be infected.

 The important thing is to avoid direct contact with a sick person.
 That’s easier for adults to adhere to.
 But with older siblings, it’s much harder.
-You can only do the best you can.
-Here are some useful ground rules.
+You can only do your best.
+Here are some useful ground rules:

-A newborn is less likely to be infected with RS virus or other cold virus if the older sibling does not go to kindergarten.
-But having a new sibling is often hard enough for a 2-3 year old.
+A newborn is less likely to be infected with RSV or other cold virus if the older sibling does not go to kindergarten.
+But having a new sibling in the family is often hard enough for a 2-3 year old.
 Being expelled from friends at preschool is more than many siblings can handle.

 Try to protect babies under three months, as much as you can.
 Premature children require care at neonatal wards until they are at least 6 months.
 Children with severe heart and lung diseases or immune deficiencies require a longer time, but talk to their doctor for individual advice.

-Every year during the winter season, you can read weekly reports on how prevalent RS virus is in society.
+Every year during the winter season, you can read weekly reports on how prevalent RSV is in society.

 Read more about scurvy in babies